 This course will examine particular aspects of literature, depending on the semester.
 Examples might be - specific genres such as fantasy, graphic novels or poetry; literature of a particular place, time or related to social or political issues such as Russian lit, Renaissance lit, lit of the Beat Generation, or protest lit; or feature the work of writers as individuals or as members of a particular literary movement such as Shakespeare, Chaucer, Jane Austen, native American writers.
 Because this is not a regular offering of the Humanities Department, students are encouraged to seek detailed information from the instructor or department chair, prior to registering.
-Prerequisites: College Writing and Intro to Literature.
+Prerequisite: Successful Completion of ENG 101 (C or better).